appeltje-c/appeltje-c.github.io/docs/08-blender/02-modeling/techniques.md

 4. Select in the Boolean modifier the cylinder you placed
 5. Apply the modifier and move the cylinder away

+## Make a grid (diagonal)

+1. Add a plane
+2. Go into edit mode
+3. Subdivide into 10 cuts
+4. Add a Subdivision Surface modifier and
+5. Increase to 2 levels and choose Simple
+6. Add a Decimate modifier
+7. Choose Un-Subdivide and increase Iterations to 1
+8. Add a Wireframe modifier

+## Make a grid (Straight)

 ## Cut parts of a mesh

+##